Skip to main content

 I built Fine Is a Lie because I needed it and it did not exist.

 After I walked away from my career, I tried everything.
 Therapy helped.
+I would recommend it to anyone dealing with burnout.
 But between sessions, I had nothing.
 No structure.
 No daily direction.
 I would sit on the couch and think about getting better without actually doing anything concrete about it.

-So I spent two months pulling apart the research — CBT, behavioral activation, ACT, habit science.
+So I spent two months pulling apart the research: CBT, behavioral activation, ACT, habit science.
 I tested exercises on myself.
 Most of them were garbage.
-But some of them actually stuck.
-And that is what became the program.
+But some of them stuck.
+That is what became the program.

-I am not going to pretend it is the only option.
-The criteria I listed above apply to Fine Is a Lie the same way they apply to anything else.
+The criteria in this article apply to my program the same way they apply to anything else.
 If you find a program that meets those standards and fits you better, use that.
 The point is to move, not to buy my thing.

 What Recovery Actually Looks Like